Searching by Code: a New SearchBySnippet Dataset and SnippeR Retrieval Model for Searching by Code Snippets: Model

-We consider an information retrieval task where the query is a code snippet and/or traceback from the ``\emph{code}'' and ``\emph{error}'' fields in \dataset and the documents are answers to the questions stored in the ``\emph{best\_answer}'' field.
+\textbf{Problem setting}.
+In our IR task, the query is a code snippet and/or traceback from the ``\emph{code}'' and ``\emph{error}'' fields and documents are answers from the ``\emph{best\_answer}'' field.
 Given a collection of documents ${D}$ and a query $q$, the model has to rank documents so that the ground truth answer $d \in {D}$ is closer to the beginning of the list.
 Following prior art on code search, we use a neural network encoder to obtain dense vector representations of queries and documents.
-Unlike~\cite{DPR}, however, and following~\cite{codebert} in code-related tasks and \cite{sorokin2022ask} in general information retrieval, we use the same encoder $E$ for both queries and documents rather than two different encoders.
+Unlike~\citet{DPR}, and following~\citet{codebert} in code-related tasks and \citet{sorokin2022ask} in general IR, we use the same encoder $E$ for both queries and documents.
 The system first encodes all documents in the database into embedding vectors and then constructs the search index.
-To find relevant documents to a given query $q$, it computes pairwise similarity scores between $E(q)$ and document embeddings $E(d)$ and sorts them with dot product score
+For a query $q$, it computes pairwise similarity scores between $E(q)$ and document embeddings $E(d)$ and sorts them with the dot product score $\mathrm{score}(q, d) = E(q)^{\top} E(d)$.
+Fig.~\ref{fig:model-overview} shows the system structure; we call this model \modelb (\textbf{Snippe}t \textbf{R}etrieval).